MattPlayGamez/auth/README.md

 JWT_SECRET_KEY,
 JWT_OPTIONS,
 MAX_LOGIN_ATTEMPTS,
-userObject // Only for memory authentication DB_CONNECTION_STRING, //for MONGODB or DB_FILE_PATH for file storage DB_SCHEMA, // for MONGODB schema
+USER_OBJECT // Only for memory authentication
+DB_CONNECTION_STRING, //for MONGODB or DB_FILE_PATH for file storage DB_SCHEMA, // for MONGODB schema
 DB_PASSWORD // only for file storage